Alex-Neo-Projects/Coperacha-app/README.md

 # Coperacha App
 <img src="https://user-images.githubusercontent.com/7016669/113189335-18a96080-9229-11eb-99a8-db58f03a6f94.png" width="250" height="250">

-Coperacha is a React Native app which make crowdfunding easy, borderless, and fee-free for you and your community.
+Coperacha is a React Native app which make fundraising easy, borderless, and fee-free for you and your community.
 It is built on the Celo blockchain.

 ## Name